rktjmp/fennel-cljlib/doc/macros.md

 (if-let [binding test] then-branch else-branch)
 ```

-If test is logical true,
+If `binding` is set by `test` to logical true, evaluates `then-branch`
-evaluates `then-branch` with binding-form bound to the value of test,
+with binding-form bound to the value of test, if not, yields
-if not, yields `else-branch`.
+`else-branch`.

 ## `when-let`
 Function signature: